-- Falcon Australia received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon Australia in a nine well exploration and appraisal program over 2014 to 2018 inclusive, detailed as follows: - 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
+- Falcon Australia received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon Australia in a nine well exploration and appraisal program over 2014 to 2018 inclusive, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
 Falcon Australia retains a 30% interest in the Permits. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed within two years (2015 2016).
+This work is expected to be completed between 2015 2016. - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest.
+This work programme is expected to be undertaken in 2017. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
+This work programme is expected to be undertaken in 2018. - Farminees may reduce or surrender their interests back to Falcon Australia only after: - o the drilling of the first five wells or - o the drilling and testing of the next two horizontally fracture stimulated wells.